nanofuzz/nanofuzz/CONTRIBUTING.md

   - ```sh
     git clone https://github.com/nanofuzz/nanofuzz-examples.git
     ```
+- Click `File->Add folder to workspace` and select the cloned folder (e.g., `nanofuzz-examples`.
+- Note: It might take a few minutes for the Extension Host to start the extension in development.
+- If you cloned `nanofuzz-examples`, run `yarn` to install its dependencies.
 - Click the `NaNofuzz...` button above one of the example functions to start NaNofuzz.
 - Some debug info may be found in the main VSC window's debug console.
 - To test a new build of NaNofuzz